 What dog is capable of traveling?

 Not all dogs are ready to hit the road with you, if your pup happens to suffer from motion sickness or is very nervous when there are changes in its routine, it might be best to leave it at home (particularly if your trip is a short one).
 Sick, injured, and pregnant pooches should definitely stay home.
 A senior dog may possibly travel with you but you should consult with your vet first to make sure it’s alright.
 They might need extra blankets or a supportive bed from a supplier like Bobby Bed in order to make the trip more comfortable.
-On the other hand, if you know your dog will have a great time with you you still have some considerations.
+On the other hand, if you know your dog is healthy and will have a great time with you you still have some considerations.
 If you’re not sure about its manners, make sure to go through its training and repeat some basic commands so no rudeness happens down the line.

 Choose the right means of transportation

 Air travel is the easiest for humans, but it’s not ideal for animals.
 Airlines often don’t pay enough attention to pets in the cargo area and the flight itself can be very stressful.
 Luckily, there are companies like Pet Airways that transport only pets and where animals get the best care during the flight.
 However, a car is probably the best way to travel with your pet.
 Dogs are quite familiar with cars and most of them have gone on rides before.
 If your dog isn’t car trained, make sure to conduct a few test-trips before the real thing!